 With cavies like Booboo and Mieps taking over ‘pigstagram’, we thought it would be a good idea to give you the low-down on how best to groom your guinea pig.
 And even if it’s not fame you’re after, regular grooming is an essential part of being a responsible piggy owner.
-From brushing its hair to trimming nails and cleaning ears, guinea pigs need regular grooming from top to toe weekly, or daily depending on the breed.
+From brushing their hair to trimming nails and cleaning ears, guinea pigs need regular grooming from top to toe weekly, or daily depending on the breed.
+Read on for your essential guide to grooming guinea pigs.

 Grooming Kit Essentials